 In recent times the focus on renewable energy has increased exponentially.
 Energy consumption is surging and solar energy’s contribution is expected to grow from 19% to 29% by 2050.
 Renewable energy is estimated to make up over 50% of generation by 2035.
 The solar and wind energy generation put together is expected to reach 30-50% of the total share generated.
 Growth in Solar Energy will be fueled by improved performance resulting in reduced cost of the generated solar power.
 We have already witnessed that in many countries the levelized cost of electricity has breached the limits of coal-based power generation and this trend is going to continue.
 This will make renewables cheaper than coal and gas in most regions before 2030.

 Researchers were working on a couple of solar photovoltaic cell technology which were inexpensive and could be easily fabricated to make solar cells.
-Such different technologies have been grouped as Emerging PV technologies.
+Such different solar cell technologies have been grouped as Emerging PV technologies.
 Organic solar cells, dye-sensitized solar cells, quantum dot solar cells.
 Perovskite Solar cells (PSC’s) are few examples.
-Out of these, PSC’s is one such technology which shows very promising results and have capabilities to meet the efficiency of c-Si solar cells.
+Out of these, PSC is one such technology which shows very promising results and has capabilities to meet the efficiency of c-Si solar cells.

 Perovskite describes a large category of compounds having crystal structures like calcium titanium oxide (CaTiO3), which was first discovered in the Ural Mountain, Russia.
 The materials being used for newly developed Perovskite solar cells (PSC) have their structure in the form of ABX structure where A and B are cations and X is the bonding anion.
 This material can absorb sunlight with a hundred times thinner active layer than our traditional silicon solar cells.
 This three-part structure makes it a mix and match case where we can have multiple compounds by substituting any of the constituents.
 Rate of increase in the performance of the PSC’s has left all other solar cells technologies far behind.
 In a decade of its inception, PSC’s have already crossed the efficiency levels of established thin film solar cells technologies like cadmium telluride (CdTe) or copper-indium-gallium-selenide (CIGS) and reached the level of crystalline silicon (c-Si) solar cells.